lucassilvahub/virtual-badge/README.md

 ## Project
 Customizable virtual badge for personal use.
 This digital badge was created during the NLW/Heat event provided by Rocketseat.

+## Contributing

+You can send how many PR's do you want, I'll be glad to analyse and accept them!
+And if you have any question about the project...

+Email-me: lucasreboucas100@gmail.com

+Connect with me at [LinkedIn](https://www.linkedin.com/in/lucas-reboucas-silva/)

+Thank you!

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.